 Chicken is high in omega fatty acids, calcium, phosphorus, magnesium, glucosamine, chondroitin, and vitamin B5, B6 and niacin.
 These nutrients are important for musculo-skeletal health, hormone regulation, immune health and cardiac health.
 If your cat has an allergy to chicken, try turkey instead!

 97% Meat, Bone and Organ / 3% Veggies

-Non-medicatied chicken meat, chicken bone, chicken heart, chicken liver, free-range-eggs, yams*, zucchini*, squash*, lettuce*, kale*, wild salmon oil, probiotic (lactobacillus casei K9-1, Lactobacillus fermentum K9-2, beet root, chamomile, fennel).
+Non-medicatied chicken meat, chicken bone, chicken heart, chicken liver, free-range eggs, yams*, zucchini*, squash*, lettuce*, kale*, wild salmon oil, probiotic (lactobacillus casei K9-1, Lactobacillus fermentum K9-2, inulin).

 SUPPLIER / INGREDIENT DETAILS

 |Chicken Frames, Legs||Canada (BC)||Free-run, humanely raised without hormones|

 |Chicken meat, organs||Canada (BC)||Free-run, humanely raised without hormones|